Simple questions to skyrocket revenue

 Here's one short exercise that can drastically improve revenue.

-One small business that followed it grew revenue by $2,500 per week, with a nice bump in cash earnings.
-Plus, the gain will be made for many years to come.
+One small business that followed it grew revenue by $2,500 per week, providing a nice bump in cash earnings.
+Plus, the gain has been locked in for many years to come.

 Would You Like Food With That?